brootware/staging.github.io/_drafts/sensitive-data-redaction-pyredactkit.md

 - [x] Reporting function to show how much hours you have saved by using the tool.
 - [x] Tokenization for unredacting data
 - [x] Base64 supoort
+- [ ] Implement testing in CI
+- [ ] Implement building python app and pushing to Pypi in CD
 - [ ] Multiprocessing files